Student Organizations & Clubs

 Anime Club

-Anime club allows students interested in anime and manga to come and watch anime together for an hour each week.
+The Anime club allows students interested in anime and manga to come and watch anime together for an hour each week.
 We have informal discussions about the anime.
 There are no dues, and all students are welcome.

 Moderator(s): Tori Williams